frothkoe/nifi-pravega/README.md

 This custom Nifi Processor for Pravega acts as flow buffer that controls the ingest into the stream processing system (Nifi) and guarentees continuity without data loss and strict ordering.

-Nifi has build-in capabilites to manage and protect the data in motion with repositories stored on local disks.
+Nifi has build-in capabilites to manage and protect the data in motion with repositories stored on local disks and configurable queue management to handle back pressure.
 While this custom Nifi Processor for Pravege provides survival for data ingest while data is exploding before ingested.

 Note: To protect/scale NIFI repositories on local disk other software defined storage primitives like ScaleIO can be used.